-The receivable from Intermediate Care Facilities in the amount of \$2,202,595 represents the amount DDS paid or will pay to the ICF's net of ICF's administrative fee and Quality Assurance fee in relation to the billings prepared beginning July 1, 2012, and the payable to Department of Developmental Services of \$1,594,248 represents the amount expected to be paid net of the Center's fee in relation to the billings prepared on or before June 30, 2012.
-Revenue from Intermediate Care Facilities was \$1,753,596.
+The receivable from Intermediate Care Facilities in the amount of \$855,903 represents the amount DDS paid or will pay to the ICF's net of ICF's administrative fee and Quality Assurance fee in relation to the billings prepared beginning July 1, 2012.
+The amount payable to Department of Developmental Services representing expected payment net of the Center's fee in relation to the billings prepared on or before June 30, 2012 was paid in full in 2016.
+Revenue from Intermediate Care Facilities was \$1,644,131.